 - The single most important thing you can do to help your child progress in their word reading and comprehension skills, and develop a life-long love of reading, is to read stories and books to them as often as possible.
 A bedtime story routine isn’t just a nightly calming technique for your little one; it also gives them an excellent opportunity to look at possibly new words and sentences with your support, develop their questioning and comprehension skills and spark their imaginations.
 Any spare moments you find to read to your children is time well spent investing in their academic achievement.

 - Make sure you know what the reading home learning expectations are for your child’s year group.
-In Key Stage 1 in particular, to help the children prepare for the statutory Year 1 phonics screening check and Year 2 SATS, there are high expectations for daily reading to be completed with an adult at home.
+In Reception it is essential that your child practises their reading daily to secure their phonics knowledge.
+In Key Stage 1, to support children’s journey to being fluent, there are high expectations for daily reading to be completed with an adult at home.
 Ask your child’s class teacher what the expectations are and how you can help them develop their word reading and comprehension skills at your earliest opportunity.

 - Ensure you know what your child’s reading strengths and weaknesses are by staying in contact with your child’s class teacher and hearing your child read daily.
 Is there a particular phonics sound they find difficult to remember?
 Do they find it tricky to remember certain words and have to keep sounding them out each time?
 Do they find it difficult to retell a story in order, or predict what might happen next in a book?
 Give your child a little bit of extra help to develop these areas.